banner image

 Supplying 15 per cent of Canada’s electricity is the basis for stable careers in a fascinating field.
 But the nuclear industry does more than keep the lights on, and it has projections for an exciting future.

-Increasing concern about climate change is making zero-emission nuclear power more attractive than ever, both to Canada and to countries we export to.
-Moreover, a new generation of small modular reactors is imminent and could see a surge of new applications for Canada’s many remote communities and off-grid industry projects.
+Increasing concern about climate change is making nuclear power more attractive than ever, both to Canada and to countries we export to.
+Moreover, a new generation of small modular reactors is imminent and could lead to a surge in new applications for Canada’s many remote communities and off-grid industry projects.